loning/the-math/docs/psi-collapse-zfc/chapter-10-collapse-generator-why-zfc-cannot-encode-origin.md

 Suppose ZFC attempts to formalize its generator:
 - Define a set G representing the generator
 - G would need to encode metamathematical choices
-- G would need to represent consciousness patterns
+- G would need to represent observer patterns
 - G would need to capture the collapse process

 Each requirement pushes beyond ZFC's capabilities.